tidymodels/themis/cran-comments.md

 ## Release Summary

-This is the 2th CRAN release of themis.
-Includes couple of bug fixes.
+This is the 3th CRAN release of themis.
+Includes a couple of bug fixes.

 ## Test environments
-* local R installation, R 4.0.0
+* local R installation, R 4.0.2
-* ubuntu 16.04 (on travis-ci), R 4.0.0
+* ubuntu 16.04 (on travis-ci), R 4.0.2
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results